jlcummings/traefik-proxy/README.md

 $ bin/add_user authelia/example.ldif
 ```

+### Notes

-**Note**: When run locally (_e.g._ on `localhost`), Traefik uses a self-signed SSL certificate.
+* When run locally (_e.g._ on `localhost`), Traefik uses a self-signed SSL certificate.
 Therefore, web-browser security warnings are expected and can be safely bypassed.

+* Alternatively, the base configuration is set to use `localhost` (or rather `docker.localhost`) as the domain.
+To easily configure a wildcard localhost certificate-key pair for development purposes look at [`mkcert`](https://github.com/FiloSottile/mkcert) as a mostly painless method for the `docker.localhost` domain.
+For an introduction to the purpose and how to get started, see a [practical guide to getting started with `mkcert`](https://blog.filippo.io/mkcert-valid-https-certificates-for-localhost/).
+In test-driving or deployment, you can simply use the `.env` file and choose by configuration one of the various LetsEncrypt challenge methods (http, tls, or dns) or bring your own certificate-key (BYOCK) pair.
+All installation specific data can be kept out of the various tracked/versioned configuration files and limited to the `.env` file by either commenting or uncommenting and configuring the appropriate parts of the `.env` file.

 To explore, navigate to: